JackDilger/Milstone-Project-One/README.md

 ***

 - I used Balsamiq to structure the layout of my website during the initial design phase.
-- I used Bootstraps grid system in conjuction with css media queries to make my site responsive across all devices
+- I used Bootstraps grid system in conjunction with CSS media queries to make my site responsive across all devices

 ### Home page  wireframe